 - The fence should have a double-gated entry for security.
 This helps to cut down on dogs possibly bolting off and escaping.

 - Make sure people are obeying the large dog/small dog side.
-In the park that I used to visit, I would occasionally see people bring their large dog into the small dog section.
-If I saw that happen, I would leave because it’s just not safe (no matter how friendly the other dog was)!
+In the park I used to visit, I would occasionally see people bring their very large dog into the small dog section.
+When this happened, I would leave because I didn’t feel 100% comfortable.

 - Check for a water fountain.
 After all of that running around your little one is going to need to hydrate!